diagram money concept scaled

 Unexpected Cash Troubles

-If you’re a new FBA seller, you may still be learning the ropes regarding managing finances around their two-week delays in obtaining access to your earnings.
-Cash flow issues can also spring up out of the blue if you’re not tracking your finances skillfully.
-This is a common challenge, as over 60% of small businesses surveyed in a worldwide Quickbooks survey reported experiencing significant cash flow issues – and for 44% of them, those cash flow issues came as a surprise.
+If you're a new FBA seller, you may still be learning the ropes regarding managing finances around their two-week delays in obtaining access to your earnings.
+Cash flow issues can also spring up out of the blue if you're not tracking your finances skillfully.

 Inability to Purchase More Inventory